Survivor: Micronesia: Season summary

 The season was filmed on the island of Koror in Palau.

 This season pitted a tribe of "Favorites", ten returning Survivor contestants, against a tribe of "Fans", ten new players.
 The Favorites tribe was run by a majority alliance of Amanda, Cirie, Parvati, James, and Ozzy, while the Fans failed to form consistent alliances.
 After four eliminations, with the tribes still at equal numbers, the tribes were swapped through a schoolyard pick.
-On both tribes, the majority of the Favorites worked to eliminate the Fans, who continued to succumb to infighting.
+On Malakal, the majority of the Favorites worked to eliminate the Fans, who continued to succumb to infighting.
+On Airai, Jonathan was medically evacuated on Day 15 and Kathy quit the game on Day 19.
+Just before the merge, Malakal lost their forth straight immunity challenge and Ami, a Favorite, was voted out over Erik, a Fan, after the majority Favorite alliance considered Ami to be disloyal.

 After the merge, the remaining Fans attempted to form alliances with the Favorites that held the majority.
-A core alliance of Amanda, Parvati and Cirie worked with female Fans Natalie and Alexis to blindside several threats, working covertly to avoid suspicion and advancing to the final six with Erik, who had been safeguarded by repeated immunity challenge wins.
+An all female alliance led by Parvati included Amanda and Cirie and female Fans Natalie and Alexis to blindside several male threats.
+Parvati’s alliance worked covertly to avoid suspicion and advanced to the final six with Erik, who had been safeguarded by repeated immunity challenge wins.
 Amanda was targeted for being a threat after Erik won immunity again; she saved herself with a hidden immunity idol and Alexis was eliminated.
-Erik won individual immunity yet again, but the others convinced him he was safe regardless; he gave the individual immunity necklace to Natalie in an attempt to gain her trust, and the women promptly voted him off.
+Erik won individual immunity yet again, but the others, led by Cirie, convinced him he was safe regardless; he gave the individual immunity necklace to Natalie in an attempt to gain her trust, and the women promptly voted him off.

 Amanda, Cirie and Parvati achieved their goal of becoming the final three, but were surprised by one last immunity challenge and elimination; Amanda won the challenge and eliminated Cirie, who she perceived to be the greater threat to win.
 The jury intensely questioned both finalists and awarded Parvati the victory in a 5–3 decision.